robinhood/faust/docs/userguide/application.rst

     ... )

 "kafka://localhost" is used if you don't configure a broker URL.
-The first part of the URL ("kafka://") is the driver you want to use.
+The first part of the URL ("kafka://"), is called the scheme and specifies the driver that you want to use (it can also be the fully qualified path to a Python class).

-The store decides how to keep distributed tables locally, and version 1.0 supports two options:
+The storage driver decides how to keep distributed tables locally, and Faust version 1.0 supports two options:

 +----------------+-----------------------------------------------+
 | ``rocksdb://`` | `RocksDB`_ an embedded database (production)  |